sartography/SpiffWorkflow/doc/bpmn/advanced.rst

 Instead of adding our custom functions to the enviroment, we'll override :code:`call_service` and call them directly according to the `operation_name` that was given.
-The :code:`spiff` Service Task also evaluates the parameters against the task data for us, so we can use those values when we do.
+The :code:`spiff` Service Task also evaluates the parameters against the task data for us, so we can pass those in directly.
 The Service Task will also store our result in a user-specified variable.

 We need to send the result back as json, so we'll reuse the functions we wrote for the serializer.